 A few interchangeable examples are skirt steak, flank steak, hanger steak, and flat iron steak.

-What is this cut of meat with the funny sounding name?
 You probably know it as carne asada meat, found in most taco shops.
 But this fabulously flavorful and economical cut of meat can easily be found at your local grocery store.

 - Let the meat sit in the marinade – Because of the porousness of the thin flap meat, the marinade has a great chance to really enhance the flavor and texture of the meat.
 So go ahead and let it sit in the marinade for a while.
 If you have the time and your family and guests are not after you to get grilling, let the flap meat marinade for up to two hours.
+Or - just let it marinate while you prep the chimichurri sauce (this is what I did last night when I made it).

 - Let the meat rest – This is one of the most important steps you can take to ensure your flap meat will be tender and juicy in the middle.
 Let the meat rest on your cutting board for at least 10 minutes before cutting into it.
 This allows the juices to redistribute inside the meat.
 If you cut the meat too soon, all the delicious juice will just run onto your cutting board, leaving your hard-earned grilled flap meat dry and chewy.